Haitian Creole and Afrikaans

 Haitian Creole and Afrikaans Speaking population

 Haitian Creole and Afrikaans speaking population is one of the factors based on which Haitian Creole and Afrikaans languages can be compared.
 The total count of Haitian Creole and Afrikaans Speaking population in percentage is also given.
-The percentage of people speaking Haitian Creole language is 0.15 % whereas the percentage of people speaking Afrikaans language is Not Available.
+The percentage of people speaking Haitian Creole language is 0.15 % whereas the percentage of people speaking Afrikaans language is 0.03 %.
 When we compare the speaking population of any two languages we get to know which of two languages is more popular.
 Find more details about how many people speak Haitian Creole and Afrikaans on Haitian Creole vs Afrikaans where you will get native speakers, speaking population in percentage and native names.

 Haitian Creole and Afrikaans Language Codes